svachaj/OpenAPI-Tutorial/README.md

 Repository for the PCaPAC Tutorial session - OpenAPI

 Install docker(compose) and run(neo4j database + openapi server):

-`docker-compose up -d --build`
+If you are in the root project folder go to the code folder first, please. `cd code` `docker-compose up -d --build`

+To create data in DB use API endpoint /database/deleteAndInitNewData.
+For example from the docs: [API docs](http://localhost:3700)

 ## Running docker services: